Xant1/Sign-up-form/README.md

 # sign-up-form
 - form registration
 - liblary vuelidate
-- vuelidate was using for form validation
+- vuelidate was used to validate the form

 ## Project setup
 ```